 Some teachers have had luck ordering books from online bookstores such as Better World Books, Amazon.cn, and Blue Fountain.
 However, you also need to place your trust in the Chinese postal system which has been known to lose packages occasionally.

 Therefore, your best best is to move toward reading digital books.
 If you download the OverDrive APP, you can search for your local library, input your library card information, and still have access to the library’s online reading database.
 This service and APP is free just like using your local library.
 However, ebooks can only be checked out for two weeks at a time.
 Of course, you can always still purchase books for your e-reader with the help of a VPN.
 Either way, we can all agree that ebooks are the best way to travel light.

 Herbs & Spices

-Another thing that can be a problem is size.
+If you plan to purchase clothing after arrival, you should be aware that size can be a problem.
 If you are a bit husky or rather tall you will definitely want to devote as much luggage space as possible to clothes in your size.
 The same can be said about shoes (most retailers don’t stock over size 44EUR/10US), undergarments and socks.

 While some prescription medications can be purchased OTC the counter in China, not all prescriptions are available here.
 For your first year, you may want to check with your doctor about getting a large amount of your prescription medications filled for this first year.
 This way you will not be without your prescriptive medications if the Chinese pharmacy does not carry them.